Bluette1/coding-diary/content/blog/projects/setting-up-rails-with-devise-using-devise-api/index.md

-Absolutely!
 Let’s walk through the entire process of setting up Devise with the `devise-api` gem in a Rails API application using Mongoid.

 ### Step-by-Step Setup